jorandr/technical-test-onestic/README.md

 ## Assistance from ChatGPT

 Throughout the technical test, ChatGPT was used as a supportive tool to aid in various aspects of the process.
 It provided assistance in refining language, structuring documentation, resolving issues, and ensuring clarity and coherence in the implementation steps.

+## Security Considerations

+Access to instances is done via SSH using a .pem key file, securely stored outside the repository for confidentiality.
+Similarly, AWS authentication keys necessary for access are managed within the terraform.tfvars file, which is not included in the repository for the same reason.